 That’s just 3 different accounts and it takes up almost the whole screen…imagine what the list will look like accounting for all of your income and expense categories.

-When you use an online program, you have much more flexibility.
+When you use an online bookkeeping program, you have much more flexibility.

 In some instances, you can set things up to track each site’s transactions separately as a separate class or segment.

-That way, you don’t have a chart of account or a P&L statement that is hundreds of lines long, spanning multiple pages in length.
+That way, you don’t have a chart of accounts or a Profit & Loss statement that is hundreds of lines long, spanning multiple pages in length.

 Instead, what happens is everything goes to a single tracking category (ie: advertising income, website maintenance, hosting expense, etc.) but also sub-tracked for the individual business segments.

 That enables you to run reports specifically for each property as well as for your company as a whole with a few clicks.